justinvh/Rogue-Reborn/README.txt

 		#    #  #      #    # #    # #   #  #   ##
 		#     # ###### #####   ####  #    # #    #
 ==========================================================================
+  A cross-platorm nostalgic port of the clasic "Rainbow Six: Rogue Spear"

 CONTENTS OF THIS FILE